paepcke/pathways/src/data/README.txt

                       EnrollmentHistory.
 But we also add the
                       offering department here.

+- CourseAvailability (from courseAvailability.csv):
+                 File created on staging (see below for queries). strm_year, course_key
+                 The strm_year is the first 3 digit of a strm.
+                 The course_key is an int into the AllCourses table.
+Used with AllCourses

+- AllCourses (from allCourses.csv):
+                 File created on staging (see below for queries): id, course_code
+                 where id is an autoincrement int, and course_code is concat(subject,catalog_nbr).
+Used with table
+                 CourseAvailability

 - crs_sequenced_sentences.txt: <--- Use for modeling
    Sentences ready for input to gensim.models.word2vec.LineSentence() method.